YiLu0259/Yi-Lu-academic/content/publication/differences-in-the-temporal-extension-of-self-continuity-over-the-course-of-the-covid-19-pandemic/index.md

 ---
-title: Differences in the Temporal Extension of Self-Continuity Over the Course of the COVID-19 Pandemic
+title: Differences in the temporal extension of self-continuity over the course of the COVID-19 pandemic
 publication_types:
   - "2"
 authors: